 A truly well-designed hybrid amplifier should have no limits conveying the subtlest susurrant murmurings to the loudest crescendos an orchestra or rock band is capable of reproducing and so was the mission of Mr. Myers’s design of the Stellar M1200.

-A power amplifier only generates the required number of watts needed by your speaker to reach the appropriate loudness.
+In fact, a power amplifier only generates the required number of watts needed by your speaker to reach the appropriate loudness.
 Even the most potent amplifiers only provide the loudspeaker’s required output.
 In theory, what’s usually been lacking in most amplifiers has been inadequate headroom and effortless linear performance, which can only be unquestionably delivered by a powerhouse unit.
 And so the larger brother of the Stellar M700 monoblocks was born.

 Myers observed that preserving both uncompressed dynamics as well as the tiniest of details requires a cost-no-object input stage, like that of a high-performance vacuum tube that is used and fed from the M1200’s analog power supply used in the Stellar M1200.
 (This being quite unusual in a product with the admirable retail price of these monoblocks).